Gauravsaha-97/FaceDetection/README.md

 # Face Detection

-This project demonstrates to detect multiple faces in an image or video using OpenCV.
+This project demonstrates to detect multiple faces in an image or video using OpenCV.From the image, the eyes will also be detected.